-- 1. BISC 827 Graduate Seminar is required every fall and spring semester.
-Students will present oral summaries of their laboratory tutorials or ongoing research. - 2.
-For Ph.D. students, Teaching Assistantship will be awarded to (usually) new graduate students as part of their requirement to gain teaching experience.
-At least two semesters, but no more than 4 semesters (two years) will be supported on TA stipends.
-For M.S. students, there is neither a minimum requirement, nor a 2 year limit of TA support.
-Generally, the TA carries with it an expectation of 20 hours/week, including in-class/laboratory time, preparation, grading, etc. - 3.
-For the Ph.D. program, BISC 864 credit will include, during the first year, three two-credit Laboratory Tutorials or rotations in 3 different research labs (one of which will ultimately be chosen as the primary research lab).
-Generally, two of these tutorials will be taken during the first semester (6 weeks each) and the third during the following Winter Session.
-Additional BISC 868 credits during the following spring semester will be considered research credit, assigned by the student's primary research advisor.
-M.S. students are not required to take Laboratory Tutorials.
-Instead, BISC 868 (variable credit hours) may be used as research credit in the primary research advisor's lab. - 4.
-BISC 869 Master's Thesis, should be taken by M.S. students who have passed the Graduate Preliminary Exam.
-BISC 964 is intended for Ph.D. students who have passed the Graduate Preliminary Exam and have Pre-Candidacy status.
+1. BISC 827 - Graduate Seminar is required every fall and spring semester while enrolled as a student.
+Students will present oral summaries of their laboratory tutorials or ongoing research.

+2. For Ph.D. students, Teaching Assistantship will be awarded to (usually) new graduate students as part of their requirement to gain teaching experience.
+All Ph.D. student must serve as teaching assistants at least two semesters but under usual circumstances, no more than 4 semesters (two years) will be supported on TA stipends.
+Generally, the TA carries with it an expectation of 20 hours/week, including in-class/laboratory time, preparation, grading, etc.

+3. For the Ph.D. program, BISC 864 credit will include, during the first year, two, two-credit Laboratory Tutorials or rotations in 2 different research labs (one of which will ultimately be chosen as the primary research lab).

+4. Ph.D. students are expected to devote full time effort during winter term of the first year in a laboratory tutorial that they will register for during spring.

+5. BISC 868 credits during the following spring semester will be considered research credit, assigned by the student's primary research advisor.

+6. Students are expected to devote summer session after the first year to full time research work towards the dissertation after completion of the preliminary examination